alisayurev/Valon_Tuner/README.md

 # Valon Tuner
-Python CLI to control the Valon Tuner from the terminal.
+This repo contains a systemd managed telemetry service and CLI interface for the Valon 5015 RF Synthesizer.

 ## Dependencies
 Ensure you have Python3 and pip3 installed.
 Download the script in the repo.
 Then: